AJWMJr/ISTA420/homework/TSQL-HW02b.md

 3. By using both the LTRIM and RTRIM functions

-4. SELECT collegename FROM college WHERE collegename LIKE N'%university%';
+4. SELECT collegename FROM colleges WHERE collegename LIKE '%institute%';

 5. SELECT PATINDEX('% %', 'string with spaces');